 Even as the events of the Texas Tower Shootings - as the tragedy in Austin came to be called - were unfolding, the Los Angeles Police Department and the Los Angeles County Sheriff's Office were developing new units within their agencies to deal with violent and volatile situations everyday police officers weren't trained or equipped for.

 On the heels of the Watts Riots, during which 34 people were killed and more than 1,000 injured, Los Angeles law enforcement officials began to evaluate how similar events could be handled better in the future to minimize civilian and law enforcement casualties and bring about quicker resolutions.
 It was from these evaluations that the idea of special weapons and tactics evolved.

-According to the Los Angeles Police Department, the first SWAT unit consisted of 15 4-man teams.
+According to the Los Angeles Police Department, the first SWAT unit consisted of 15 four-man teams.
 The teams were made up of a select group of volunteers, all of whom had prior specialized experience and had served previously in the military.
 The Los Angeles SWAT unit became a model for departments across the United States and around the world, and police agencies sought ways to meet new challenges facing law enforcement.

 Traditional Police Response and SWAT Teams

 Once SWAT teams became staples within law enforcement, the traditional response to a high-risk situation was for patrol officers to respond to and secure the area while they awaited the arrival of the better trained and better equipped tactical teams.
 It was seen as the safest way to minimize casualties, especially police causalities, particularly during hostage situations.